 Get guidance on specific details of style related to cancer information.

 Abbreviations.
-We don't generally use abbreviations unless it is detrimental not to, preferring to write in full (apart from eg. instead of for example).
-If we do, we don't use full stops between letters in abbreviations.
+We don't generally use abbreviations unless it is detrimental not to, preferring to write in full.
+If we do use abbreviations, we don't use full stops between letters.

 Accident and Emergency (A&E) rather than 'Casualty'.
 Most hospitals now refer to Accident and Emergency (A&E) or Emergency departments rather than Casualty.

 Acronyms.
-Don't put full stops between letters eg NICE not N.I.C.E.
+Don't put full stops between letters, so NICE not N.I.C.E.
 Spell out in full on first use, with abbreviation in brackets following.
 Subsequently, use abbreviation.
-We do not use an apostrophe after a plural abbreviation eg GPs not GP's.
+We do not use an apostrophe after a plural abbreviation, for example GPs not GP's.